vishwanathdugani/dependency_management/README.md

 ### Repository and Docker Setup

-To deploy the API locally using Docker, use the provided `docker-compose.yml` file with the `docker-compose up` command.
+To deploy the API locally using Docker, use the provided `docker-compose.yml` file with the `docker-compose up --build` command.

 This setup encapsulates the application in a container, streamlining deployment and ensuring environment consistency.